 What Is Ping?
 How to Test Your Ping

-Learn what ping measures, how latency affects your connection, and how to use ping tests effectively.
+Learn what ping measures, understand how latency affects your connection, and discover how to use ping tests effectively for troubleshooting.

 Ping Basics and Latency